neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 The first is that despite making it feasible to train spiking neural networks at complex tasks, it is still quite resource hungry.

-To get a feeling for this, let’s say we have $N$ neurons, fully connected to each other, and we run the network for $T$ time steps.
+To get a feeling for this, let's say we have $N$ neurons, fully connected to each other, and we run the network for $T$ time steps.

 The algorithm will use $𝑂(𝑁^2)$ computation time per simulation time step.

 It will also take $𝑂(𝑁𝑇)$ storage space.
 This is the real killer because if you want to run these algorithms fast, you want to run them on a GPU, and this means you are very limited in terms of how much RAM you have available.
-You’re essentially making a copy of the complete network state for every time step of the simulation, which racks up fast.
-For a time step of 1 millisecond, you’re making 1000 copies of the network state per second of simulated time.
+You're essentially making a copy of the complete network state for every time step of the simulation, which racks up fast.
+For a time step of 1 millisecond, you're making 1000 copies of the network state per second of simulated time.

 ### Hard to initialise well

-Another issue is that it’s hard to initialise these networks well.
+Another issue is that it's hard to initialise these networks well.
 You want an initial state with a couple of key properties:
 1. It should produce a reasonable number of spikes at every layer: not too much and not too little or it will be hard to find a good solution.